...

 How does quid pro quo sexual harassment impact workplace culture and productivity?

-Quid pro quo sexual harassment creates a hostile and toxic work environment, leading to decreased morale, increased absenteeism, and higher turnover rates.
-It can also result in legal liabilities for the organization, affecting overall productivity and reputation.
+Quid pro quo sexual harassment negatively impacts workplace culture and productivity in several ways.
+It creates a hostile and toxic work environment, which leads to decreased employee morale, increased absenteeism, and higher turnover rates.
+Additionally, organizations may face legal liabilities if such behavior is not addressed, which can further damage the company’s reputation and overall productivity.

 Conclusion